adamwlos/Hoppers/README.md

 #### <a name="projdir"></a> Project Directory Structure

-How are repository is structured into folders/classes
+How the repository is structured into folders/classes

 This project is structured in model view controller form.
 - Controller is located [here](https://github.com/shadowshadow725/blank/tree/master/Controllers)